 In Florida, the maximum speed limit for cars is 70 mph.
 The maximum highway speed for trucks is also 70 mph.
-Maximum speeds may only apply to small sections of designated roads - not all highways.
+Speed limits vary by state and, in some cases, county-by-county.
 Always observe posted traffic laws and drive safely for the weather and road conditions.

 Florida allows new drivers to get their learners permit at the age of 15.
 You must have your provisional license for a minimum of 12 months.
 Drivers can then get their intermediate license at 16.
 An Intermediate License imposes restricts on when you are allowed to drive and how many passengers are allowed in the car, but allows you to drive yourself without an instructor in the car.

 In Florida, drivers can obtain their full drivers license at the age of 18.

 Florida requires you to renew your license every 8 years.
 There are additional provisions for older drivers:

 The state of Florida enforces increased penalties for speeding violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Workers must be present and there must be signs idicating road work is in progress in order for Work Zone Enhancements to be enforced.
 In Florida, Work Zone Enhacements are:

 The legal Blood Alcohol Content (BAC) is 0.08%.
 States often enforce more strict mandatory penalties for drivers above a certain BAC.
 In Florida, driving with a BAC above 0.15% will trigger automatic enhanced minimum penalties.